Wrocław: Middle Ages

-In the 13th century, Wrocław was the political centre of the divided Polish kingdom.
-In April 1241, during the first Mongol invasion of Poland, the city was abandoned by its inhabitants and burnt down for strategic reasons.
+In the 13th century, Wrocław was the political centre of the divided Polish Kingdom.
+In April 1241, during the first Mongol invasion of Poland, the left-bank part of the city was abandoned by its inhabitants and burnt down for strategic reasons.
 During the battles with the Mongols Wrocław Castle was successfully defended by Henry II the Pious.
 In 1245, in Wrocław, Franciscan friar Benedict of Poland, considered one of the first Polish explorers, joined Italian diplomat Giovanni da Pian del Carpine, on his journey to the seat of the Mongol Khan near Karakorum, the capital of the Mongol Empire, in what is considered the first such journey by Europeans.

 After the Mongol invasion, the town was partly populated by German settlers who, in the ensuing centuries, gradually became its dominant population.
 The city, however, retained its multi-ethnic character, a reflection of its importance as a trading post on the junction of the Via Regia and the Amber Road.
 With the influx of settlers, the town expanded and in 1242 came under German town law.
 The city council used both Latin and German, and the early forms of the name Breslau, the German name of the city, appeared for the first time in its written records.
 Polish gradually ceased to be used in the town books, while it survived in the courts until 1337, when it was banned by the new rulers, the German-speaking House of Luxembourg.